RahulG7775/flask_miniblog/README.md

 ## Introduction
 MiniBlog is a simple, lightweight blogging platform that allows users to create, edit, and view blog posts.
-This is simple project to creat
+This is simple project to create blog using CRUD API.

 ## Features
 - User authentication (sign up, log in, log out)